STTK INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Shattuck Labs, Inc. And Encourages Investors To Contact The ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Shattuck Labs, Inc. (“Shattuck” or“the Company”) (NASDAQ: STTK).
-Investors who purchased Shattuck securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/STTK .
+NEW YORK, Oct.
+16, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Shattuck Labs, Inc. ("Shattuck" or "the Company") (NASDAQ: STTK ).
+Investors who purchased Shattuck securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/STTK .

 Investigation Details